Published: October 29, 2020 | Last Updated: October 26, 2022

 View our interactive tax map to see where you are in the tax process.
 It could help you navigate your way through the IRS.

-The first thing to do is to check the return address to be sure it’s from the Internal Revenue Service and not another agency.
+The first thing to do is to check the return address to be sure the letter or notice is from the Internal Revenue Service and not another agency or a scammer.
+You can search notices and letters by number at IRS.gov.

 The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
 We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
 If you qualify for our assistance, which is always free, we will do everything possible to help you.